open-cogsci/osdoc/content/neurospin2015.md

 Because the task differs between blocks, we need to show an instruction screen before each block.
 The *block_sequence* is the place to do this, because, as explained above, it corresponds to a single block of trials plus the events that occur before and after every block.

-There are various items that we could use for an instruction screen, but we will use the good old `sketchpad`.
+There are various items that we could use for an instruction screen, but we will use the `sketchpad`.
 Insert two new `sketchpad`s at the top of *block_sequence* by dragging them from the item toolbar.
 Rename the `sketchpad`s to *instructions_experimental* and *instructions_control*.
 Click on both items to add some instructional text, such as shown in %FigInstructions.

 %--
 figure: